History of the Toronto Maple Leafs: Toronto Arenas (1917–1919)

 The Toronto NHA franchise did not have an official name during the NHL's inaugural season in 1917–18, but was still unofficially called "the Blueshirts" and "the Torontos" by the newspapers of the day, as well as by some fans.
-Although the roster was composed mainly of former Blueshirts, the Maple Leafs do not claim the Blueshirts' history as their own.
+Although the roster was composed mainly of former Blueshirts, the Maple Leafs do not claim the Blueshirts' history as their own, unlike the other two NHL franchises with NHA roots, the Canadiens and the Senators.
+This is because NHL was formed to remove Livingstone from the NHA and that franchise was folded.
+As a result, the Maple Leafs could not legally claim the Blueshirts' legacy.

 Under manager Charles Querrie and coach Dick Carroll, the Toronto team won the Stanley Cup that season.
 The dispute with Livingston included a disagreement regarding the distribution of revenues from the Toronto Stanley Cup games in 1917, resulting in the Toronto club not engraving their name on the Cup to memorialize their series victory at the time.
 In 1948, the NHL engraved "1918 Toronto Arenas" on the Cup, using the official nickname of the closely related 1918–19 Toronto franchise.

 Team photo for the Toronto Arenas during the NHL's inaugural season in 1917–18.